The problems of Beach Boulevard are real, but so is the progress in our multiyear effort to Rebuild Beach.

 We're making and planning improvements along Beach Boulevard.
 One that will have a big impact on the look of the street is the undergrounding of overhead power and other utility lines.

-We're looking to invest $14.5 million to move lines from utility poles to underground trenches.
+This summer our City Council will consider investing $20 million to move lines from utility poles to underground trenches.
 Undergrounding results in enhanced reliability, reduced outages from weather and auto accidents and, particularly for Beach, a much improved visual streetscape.

-Some 80 LED streetlights are planned along Beach, adding to those already installed at the south end of the boulevard at Beach and Ball Road.
-The result is a brighter streetscape with better visibility as part of our larger efforts to address public safety and redevelopment.
+Work was completed in summer 2022, resulting in a brighter streetscape with better visibility as part of our larger efforts to address public safety and redevelopment.